kichikuou/sys3c/README.md

 ## Basic Workflow
 Here are the steps for decompiling a game, editing the source, and compiling back to the scenario file.

+### Windows

+1. Copy all files in the sys3c archive to the game directory (the directory containing `ADISK.DAT`).
+2. Run `decompile.bat`.
+The decompiled source files will be generated in the `src` directory.
+3. Edit the source files in the `src` directory as you like.
+4. Run `compile.bat`.
+The scenario files in the game directory will be updated.

+### Other Platforms

 First, in the game directory (the directory containing `ADISK.DAT`), run `sys3dc` with the following command:
 ```